-Estimates of food consumption and contributions of breakfast cereals to total sugars and sodium intakes were derived using FSANZ's custom built dietary modelling computer program, Harvest1.
+Estimates of food consumption and contributions of breakfast cereals to total sugars and sodium intakes were derived using FSANZ's custom built dietary modelling computer program, Harvest.
 All results are based on the first 24-hour recall data only from each of the surveys.
 The proportion of consumers, mean and 90th percentile (P90) breakfast cereal consumption amounts were derived for each age group assessed for consumers of breakfast cereal only, as defined above.
-Mean and P90 total sugars and sodium intake amounts and the contribution from breakfast cereal alone (and with added sugar/honey2) to these intakes were derived for each age group assessed in the Australian and New Zealand populations, except for sodium for New Zealand children as it was not reported in the nutrition survey.
-Where data were available, further analysis of breakfast cereal consumption has been undertaken for both the Australian and New Zealand populations, however for some analyses (e.g. added sugars intake amounts) New Zealand data were not available and only Australian data are provided.

-1 Harvest replaced FSANZ's previous dietary modelling program, DIAMOND, in 2015.
+&lt;sup>1 Harvest replaced FSANZ's previous dietary modelling program, DIAMOND, in 2015.